polyfy/polylith/readme.md

 If you are new to tools.deps then it could be a good idea to [read about](https://github.com/clojure/tools.deps.alpha) the ideas behind the tool and how things like _aliases_ are used.
-If you are already familiar with tools.deps, then you know that aliases are used to specify what source code and libraries that should be included in an environment.
+If you are already familiar with tools.deps, then you know that aliases are used to specify what source code and libraries an environment, or part of an environment, contains.

 ## Development

-When working with a Polylith codebase, we are free to choose any editor/IDE we want, for example Emacs/[Cider](https://github.com/clojure-emacs/cider), VSCode/[Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva) or IDEA/[Cursive](https://cursive-ide.com).
-Here we will use the latter.
+When working with a Polylith codebase, we are free to choose any editor/IDE we like, for example Emacs/[Cider](https://github.com/clojure-emacs/cider), VSCode/[Calva](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva) or IDEA/[Cursive](https://cursive-ide.com).
+Here we will use Cursive.

 Let's get started by creating a project.
 From the menu, select `File > New > Project from existing source`.
 Select the `deps.edn` file, the desired version of SDK and finish the wizard.